 Fees and Passes

 There is no entry fee for the Pearl Harbor Visitor Center, and no ticket is required to see the museums.
 The USS Arizona Memorial program does require a ticket, but tickets are free.
-Visitors can get walk-in tickets on the day of their visit (based on availability), or they can reserve online at www.recreation.gov.
+The walk in first come first served ticket distribution system has been discontinued.
+It is strongly recommended that visitors make advanced reservations online at www.recreation.gov.
+Standby seats may not always be available.
 Programs to the USS Arizona Memorial are operated by the National Park Service.

 Permits and Reservations

-Reservations can be made either up to 7 days or 24-hours in advance, through www.recreation.gov.
 You will pay a non-refundable $1.00 convenience fee per reserved ticket.
-You are not paying for your free USS Arizona Memorial program ticket; you are paying a convenience fee to make your reservation.
+You are not paying for your free USS Arizona Memorial program ticket; you are paying a convenience fee to make your reservation, those fees stay with recreation.gov, they do not get transfered to the National Park Service.
 There is a reservation limit of 5 tickets per person per day.

 Find out more about weather in Hawaii and how to plan for your trip.